01732 808 626 info@thinkcbt.com

 What is Agoraphobia?

 Agoraphobia is a fear of exposure and loss of control.
 This include being in places or situations from which escape might be difficult or embarrassing.
 People also often worry about having panic symptoms away from home or other familiar surroundings.
 Agoraphobia typically involves avoiding these situations or needing the presence of a companion to feel safe or reassured.
-The problem is, that whilst avoidance and reassurance helps to reduced the anxiety in the moment, it also strengthens and validate the low coping beliefs that maintain the underlying problem.
+The problem is that, whilst avoidance and reassurance helps to reduced the anxiety in the moment, it also strengthens and validates the low coping beliefs that maintain the underlying problem.
 Whilst Agoraphobia and Panic Disorder are separate conditions, they are often closely linked.

-Agoraphobia can lead to avoidance, withdrawal and disengagement and a life defined by limitations.
+Agoraphobia can lead to avoidance, withdrawal and disengagement, and a life defined by limitations.
 This can also lead to other related psychological problems such as depression and generalised anxiety.

 Cognitive Behavioural Therapy is the recommended treatment of choice for Agorophobia.
 Therapy involves a combination of specialised psychological techniques including graded exposure, systematic desensitisation and cognitive restructuring.
 The client is gradually supported in the normalisation of anxiety reactions through in-session exercises and practical CBT assignments and experiments involving situations that have been previously avoided.